Skip to main content

 4. Ask the right questions

-5. Apply or prequalify for financing
+5. Apply for refinancing

 When should you consider refinancing your car?